THE-KIPDEV/ultimate-express-starter/readme.md

 3. Public and private media library system
 4. Email system with Mailjet and mailService
 5. Admin & user role management
+6. 2FA system by Authentificator (OTP) or SMS

 ## Environments and DB